bigdata24phd/bigdata24phd.github.io/index.md

-The IEEE BigData 2024 PhD Forum is an enriching platform designed for PhD students at all stages of their doctoral journey to showcase their dissertation plans and preliminary results to a diverse audience.
-This initiative fosters an environment where students can receive valuable feedback from senior researchers, engage in discussions with peers, and explore opportunities for potential collaborations.
+The IEEE Big Data 2024 Ph.D.
+Forum provides an exceptional opportunity for doctoral students to present their ongoing research and dissertation plans in the field of big data analytics and related technologies.
+This forum aims to create a supportive environment where students at various stages of their Ph.D. journey can share their ideas, methodologies, and preliminary findings with experts in the field.
+Participants will benefit from constructive feedback from experienced researchers, engage in thought-provoking discussions with their peers, and potentially discover avenues for future collaboration within the big data community.

-Submission to the IEEE BigData PhD Forum is exclusively open to actively enrolled PhD students.
+The forum is open exclusively to currently enrolled Ph.D.
+Students.
 Submissions encompass a wide spectrum of topics within big data research, reflecting the broad scope of the IEEE BigData 2024 Conference.
 This includes topics such as big data science and foundations, infrastructure, management, search and mining, learning and analytics, data ecosystems, foundation models, and applications across various domains like science, engineering, medicine, finance, business, and more.

 Accepted papers will be published in the conference proceedings.
-A selected group will be invited to present their work orally during the Forum, while others will have the opportunity to present through poster sessions.
+Top submissions will be chosen for oral presentations during the Forum, while other accepted works will be showcased in interactive poster sessions.
 Moreover, attendees can apply for the IEEE BigData travel award.
-Registration fees will be waived for all travel awardees, and travel expenses may be partially covered depending on available funds and the number of recipients.

-The Forum will also feature a panel discussion focusing on diverse career pathways and research trajectories spanning academia and industry.
-This session offers an avenue for Ph.D. students to pose questions and seek advice on various aspects of doctoral studies and future career prospects.
+In addition to research presentations, the Ph.D.
+Forum will include a panel discussion featuring experts from both academia and industry.
+This session will explore diverse career paths and research opportunities in the field of big data, allowing students to ask questions and gain insights into navigating their doctoral studies and future careers.

-Please note that physical presence is mandatory for participation in the PhD Forum; remote attendance is not allowed.
+Please note that in-person attendance is required for all participants in the Ph.D.
+Forum; remote participation is not available for this event.

 ## Important Dates

-- Submission deadline: TBD
+- Submission deadline: Oct 30, 2024
-- Notification of acceptance: TBD
+- Notification of acceptance: Nov 17, 2024
 - Forum date: TBD

 ## Application Submission